• Skip to primary navigation

 Paisa Culture: Final Words

-Hopefully, with this short cultural guide, you have a better idea of what a paisa is in regard to Colombian culture.
+With this guide, you now have a clearer idea of what a Paisa is in regard to Colombian culture and experienced a taste of their unique traditions.

-Not only have we looked at what a Paisa is but also some words and expressions the Paisa’s say and some popular regions you may visit to get a deeper insight into the Paisa culture.
+Not only have I shared infomation on what a Paisa is, but also some words and expressions the Paisa’s say, and some popular regions you may visit to get a deeper insight into the Paisa culture and connect with locals better.

-If you’re thinking about backpacking Colombia or traveling to learn Spanish — see my other guides dedicated to this magnificent country.
+If thinking about backpacking Colombia or traveling to learn Spanish along the way, just see my other guides dedicated to this magnificent country.

 📌 Like this guide?
 Click to Pin it…